 Agritourism is a combination of tourism, agriculture and food and drink.
 No international definition of agritourism exists and agritourism varies from country to country so, Scottish Agritourism leaders created the Scottish definition of agritourism:

-“Tourism or leisure on a working farm, croft or estate which produces food.”
+“Tourism or leisure on a working farm, croft or estate which produces food or fleece.”

 Agritourism includes, but is not limited to: